Pratiksurya28/HR-Analystics-Dashboard/README.md

 - 🔹 **Departmental Insight**:
   - **Research & Development** has the highest employee loss, highlighting a need for engagement strategy in core teams.

-## 🚀 How to Use

-1. Clone or download the repository.
-2. Open the `.pbix` file in Power BI Desktop.
-3. Refresh data connections if needed using the included `.csv` file.
-4. Explore different dimensions of attrition using filters and visual interactions.

 ## 🎯 Business Value

 This dashboard helps HR teams: